-Two significant customers represented 60% and 62% of the Company's total sales in fiscal 2012 and 2011, respectively.
+Three significant customers represented 59% and 63% of the Company's total sales in fiscal 2014 and 2013, respectively.
 These sales are in connection with multiyear programs in which the Company is a significant subcontractor.
-The June 30, 2012 backlog of \$50.8 million includes orders from two customers that represent 52% and 10% of the total backlog.
+The June 30, 2014 backlog of \$35.7 million includes orders from two customers that represent 50% and 16% of the total backlog.
+This high concentration level with two customers presents significant risk.
 A loss of one of these customers or programs related to these customers could significantly impact the Company.
 Historically, a small number of customers have accounted for a large percentage of the Company's total sales in any given fiscal year.
-For several years, management has pursued opportunities with current and new customers with an overall objective of lowering the concentration of sales, mitigating excessive reliance upon a single major product of a particular program and minimizing the impact of the loss of a single significant customer.
+Management continues to pursue opportunities with current and new customers with an overall objective of lowering the concentration of sales, mitigating excessive reliance upon a single major product of a particular program and minimizing the impact of the loss of a single significant customer.
 Management continues to evaluate its business development functions and potential revised courses of action in order to diversify its customer base.
-The Company currently has a very high concentration level with two customers and this presents significant risk.

 Management, along with the Board of Directors, continues to evaluate the need and use of the Company's working capital.
-Capital expenditures are expected to be approximately \$200,000 for fiscal 2013.
+Capital expenditures are expected to be approximately \$200,000 for fiscal 2015.
 Expectations are that the working capital will be required to fund orders, dividend payments, and general operations of the business.
 From time to time, management along with the Mergers and Acquisitions Committee of the Board of Directors examine opportunities involving acquisitions or other strategic options, including buying certain products or product lines.
 The criteria for consideration are synergies with the Company's existing product base and accretion to earnings.